Yan Gomes Preview, Player Props: Cubs vs. Braves

 Yan Gomes At The Plate

-- He has gone deep in eight games this season (7.3%), homering in 2.3% of his chances at the plate.
+- Looking at the 111 games he has played this year, he's went deep in eight of them (7.2%), and in 2.2% of his trips to the plate.

-- Gomes has picked up an RBI in 35.5% of his games this year, with two or more RBI in 11.8% of his games.
-He has also produced three or more runs in three contests.
+- Gomes has an RBI in 40 of 111 games this year, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in three contests.

-- In 31.8% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (5.5%).
+- In 35 of 111 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.